 Ankle sprains – This is one of the most common sports injuries.
-Prompt evaluation and treatment by one of our foot and ankle doctors is important… sometimes that “sprain” is actually an ankle fracture and treatment for these two conditions are very different.
-And don’t skimp on rehabilitation and physical therapy!
+Prompt evaluation and treatment by one of our foot and ankle doctors is important… sometimes that “sprain” is actually an ankle fracture, and treatments for these two conditions are very different.
+Don’t skimp on rehabilitation and physical therapy, either!
 An ankle that has not been properly healed and strengthened is more likely to suffer repeated sprains, leading to chronic ankle instability.

 Achilles tendon disorders – Athletes are at high risk for developing disorders of the Achilles tendon.
 Achilles tendonitis, an inflammation of the tendon that runs down the back of the lower leg, can progress into a degeneration of the tendon (Achilles tendonosis).
 A sudden increase of a repetitive activity, leading to micro-injury of the tendon fibers, can cause these conditions.